adam22gary/adam22gary.github.io/README.md

 1. alt attribute on image tag for accessibility
 2. title attribute on anchor tag, button, images and links for a description
 3. The use of white space and padding to unclutter the website
+4. Font and background color contrast ratio
+5. Font on an image has a transparent background
-4. A responsive website on all devices
+6. A responsive website on all devices
-5. The use of correct and relevant content - focus more on content and layout functions
+7. The use of correct and relevant content - focus more on content and layout functions

 #Project plan: